datakind/data-recipes-ai/README.md

 5. Open folder `/app`
 6. Click on `flow.dag.yaml`
 7. Top left of main pane, click on 'Visual editor'
+8. On bottom left under connections, configure an Azure OpenAI connection called 'azure_openai'
+9. On the Groundedness node, select your new connection
-8. You can no run by clicking the play icon.
+10. You can no run by clicking the play icon.
 See Promptflow documentation for more details

 # Deployment